ESPR Penalties & Fines: What Happens If You Don't Comply?

 Step 4: Penalties for unresolved non-compliance

-If corrective measures are not taken within the deadline, the MSA escalates to:
+If corrective measures are not taken within the deadline, or if the authority considers the breach serious, the case may escalate to:

 The Battery Regulation: A Preview of ESPR Enforcement

-The Battery Regulation (EU) 2023/1542 serves as a practical preview of how DPP enforcement will work under ESPR, since the battery passport becomes mandatory from 18 February 2027 for categories covered by that regulation.
+The Battery Regulation (EU) 2023/1542 is currently the closest practical reference point for how DPP enforcement may develop within the broader ESPR ecosystem, since the battery passport becomes mandatory from 18 February 2027 for categories covered by that regulation.
+That does not mean the enforcement mechanics will later be identical across every ESPR sector.

 Key enforcement provisions specific to batteries:

-• Battery categories covered by the battery passport rules must have a passport in line with Regulation (EU) 2023/1542
+- Battery categories covered by the battery passport rules will need to have a passport in line with Regulation (EU) 2023/1542

 Cross-Border Enforcement: The EU Safety Net